 The following technical documents are also available:

-- technical specification, including school summary and XSLT validation files
+- technical specification 2014, including the school summary

 - XML schema files

 Publications from the 2013 census are available on the school workforce document collection.